Back to index of Death Valley Ghost Towns & Mines

 Amargosa Borax Works – Located on the west side of Death Valley, Amargosa Borax Works was a smaller version of the Harmony Borax Works, which kept the borax production going year-round.
 The summer months were just too hot to process the borax at the Harmony Borax Works so the operations and workforce were moved to this site for several months a year.
 During its four years of operation, 20-mule teams were used to transport borax to the railroad.
 It closed in 1888 and all that’s left today are two tiny adobe walls, pieces of the mill foundation, and a sign.
 It is located about five miles south of Shoshone on State Road 127.
 The highway runs right through what was once the mill complex and remnants are on both sides of the road.

 Ashford Mine and Mill – Also called the Golden Treasure Mine, this gold mining operation was founded in 1907.
-Never a big producer, it is located in southern Death Valley and requires 1.25 mile difficult hike up and 1,100 feet canyon to reach the mine itself.
-However, for the hiking enthusiast there are several standing buildings, an ore chute and other mining remains, as well as a spectacular view of Death Valley.
+Never a big producer, it is located in southern Death Valley and requires 1.25-mile difficult hike up and 1,100 feet canyon to reach the mine itself.
+However, for the hiking enthusiast, there are several standing buildings, an ore chute and other mining remains, as well as a spectacular view of Death Valley.
 The ruins of the Ashford Mill are 3,500 feet below on the floor of Death Valley.
 More…

 Ballarat – A virtual ghost town today, Ballarat was founded in 1896 as a supply point for the mines of the Panamint Range.
 The main mine supporting the town was the Radcliffe in Pleasant Canyon just east of town.
-Between the years of 1898 and 1903, the Radcliff produced 15,000 tons of gold ore.
+Between the years 1898 and 1903, the Radcliff produced 15,000 tons of gold ore.
 Today, this lonely ghost town still sports a couple of full-time residents.
 Some crumbling walls and several foundations can still be seen, as well as a number of old miners’ cabins and other tumbling shacks.
 More…

-Barker Ranch – Famous for being the hideout of the Charles Manson and his followers, it is located in a rock and boulder filled valley in the Panamint Range.
-In October, 1969, the Inyo County Sheriff’s Department, California Highway Patrol, and National Park Service law enforcement were searching for persons responsible for vandalism within Death Valley National Park, when they stumbled upon the group hiding out at the cabin.
+Barker Ranch – Famous for being the hideout of Charles Manson and his followers, it is located in a rock and boulder-filled valley in the Panamint Range.
+In October 1969, the Inyo County Sheriff’s Department, California Highway Patrol, and National Park Service law enforcement were searching for persons responsible for vandalism within Death Valley National Park, when they stumbled upon the group hiding out at the cabin.
 Manson was caught hiding under the bathroom vanity.
 Arresting them, they were not immediately aware of who they had captured.
-A fire destroyed most of the main structure in May, 2009, leaving only the cement and rock portions of the cabin still standing.
-There is a small one room guest house located to the side of the main house.
+A fire destroyed most of the main structure in May 2009, leaving only the cement and rock portions of the cabin still standing.
+There is a small one-room guest house located to the side of the main house.
 Twenty miles from the nearest paved road, a four-wheel drive is recommended to access the sandy, rugged roads.

 Bend City – One of the first townsites on the east side of the Sierra Nevada range, the area was first settled by a few families taking advantage of the fertile Owens Valley.
 Before long, prospectors were also climbing the hills and in April, 1860 the Russ Mining District was formed.
 Bend City was established on a large bend in the Owens River.
 It was the site of the first bridge spanning the Owens River.
 Never having a very large population, the settlement was destroyed by the 1872 Lone Pine earthquake, which also changed the course of the river away from the townsite.
 Today there are no remains of the town which was located near present-day Kearsarge.

-Cerro Gordo, California – Located in the Inyo Mountains of California, the Cerro Gordo Mines produced high grade silver, lead and zinc from 1866 until 1957.
+Cerro Gordo, California – Located in the Inyo Mountains of California, the Cerro Gordo Mines produced high-grade silver, lead, and zinc from 1866 until 1957.
 The production on the mountain led to the creation of the towns of Swansea and Keeler and transportation hubs below.
-See full article HERE.